Empower Your Practice

 • Your clinic logo

-• Your full name, credentials and GMC number
+• Your full name, credentials, and prescriber license number

-• All other parameters required by the GMC
+• All other parameters required by your state licensing board

 All you need to do from this point forward is to click on the prescription button and open up a print preview to check everything is to your liking.